sarbhanub/blue-bikes-dataanalysis/README.md

 ### Objectives

-- Locationwise station details and most and least travelled stations.
+- Locationwise station details and most and least used stations.
 - Heatmap of trips for the last four years.
 - Details about trips.
-How does the usual commute look like?
-Subscription wise, Gender wise.
+How does the usual commute look like durationwise?
+Subscription wise.
+- Trips taken by male and female Bluebikers.
 - What are the peak hours and peak weekdays?
-What are the most travelled routes?
+What are the most frequently travelled routes, yearwise?
 - Age groups.
-Subscription status by age groups.
+Subscription status by the age groups.
 - Trips taken at late hours, Agewise.
-- Trends of the trips so far.
-Forecast for the next year.
+- Trends of the trips taken.
+What were the busiest months?
+Estimation of total trips for the coming year.
-- Weather factors that might influence the number of trips taken.
+- Weather conditions and factors that might influence Bluebikers.

 ## Tableau Dashboard [[link]](https://bit.ly/3VCEDWf)